godwokenrises/godwoken-scripts/README.md

 If the challenging cell hasn't been canceled during a maturity time, the challenger can execute the `RollupRevert` action on the Rollup cell and take stake cells which send by reverted block submitters as rewards.

-If the challenge target is valid.
+If the challenge target is invalid.
 Other nodes can cancel this challenge by executing the `RollupCancelChallenge` action, the challenging cell must be included in the tx.inputs.
 * For a withdrawal target, challenge lock verifies that an account script is in the tx.inputs to verify the signature.
 * For a layer-2 transaction target, challenge lock reads the backend script code_hash from the state tree, then verifies that the backend validator script is in the tx.inputs.